Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 You can do the same thing to the `.control-button`.
 Might be good to make a `.button` class and share this across both the scoreboard and control buttons.
 This was overlooked in the original tutorial.

-The buttons in the score board are a little uneven.
-It would be good to arrange make these buttons so they fill the width of the side bar.
+The buttons in the scoreboard are a little uneven.
+It would be good to arrange to make these buttons so they fill the width of the sidebar.
 You can do this with flex box.

 ```CSS
 /* score-board */